Electronic Visit Verification Information

 The third-party EVV system vendor must configure the system with the following rules:

-- Scheduling must not be mandatory
+- Scheduling is not mandatory

 - English and Spanish languages must be available